ipechan0908/CCNA-200-301-Notes/README.md

 1.0 Network Fundamentals      20%

 1.1 Explain the role and function of network components

-        Host Roles.
+            Host Roles

             Hosts can be called end devices.
 Some hosts are also called clients.